 Marginal tax brackets are a frequently misunderstood topic.
 It’s not uncommon for someone to say they don’t want to get a raise because it will put them in a higher tax bracket and force them to pay more taxes on all the money they earn.
 They believe they would be better off not receiving the raise in the first place.
 This is a common misconception, but thankfully, that is not how marginal tax rates work.

 Understanding Marginal Tax Rates

 This “gradual” tax schedule is called a marginal tax rate system.
-In effect, the amount of taxes you pay rises as your income rises.
+In effect, the amount of taxes you pay increases as your income increases.
 The IRS places the marginal tax rates into brackets, making the marginal tax formula easier to understand and compute by hand.
-Let’s look at the 2017 Federal Tax Brackets to see this in action.
+Let’s look at the 2019 Federal Tax Brackets to see this in action.